CrociDB/bulletty/README.md

 cargo build --release
 ```

-## Contributing
+## Contributing to bulletty

 I am very open for contributions to help make **bulletty** the best feed reader out there.
+For more information on how to contribute, refer to the **CONTRIBUTING.md**.

 ## License